-The CPO or his/her-designee shall prepare and make available to local schools, administrative offices and central office departments a list of strategic source vendors offering goods and services.
-Schools, administrative offices and central office departments requesting to use a vendor other than a strategic sourcing vendor must (a) provide information regarding the proposed purchase such as the quality of the goods and/or services and pricing and (b) obtain prior written approval from the CPO or his/her-designee to purchase from the non-strategic sourcing vendor.
+The CPO or designee shall prepare and make available to local schools, administrative offices and central office departments a list of strategic source vendors offering goods and services.
+Schools, administrative offices and central office departments requesting to use a vendor other than a strategic sourcing vendor must (a) provide information regarding the proposed purchase such as the quality of the goods and/or services and pricing and (b) obtain prior written approval from the CPO or designee to purchase from the non-strategic sourcing vendor.

 Sec.
 7-12.
-President and Secretary to Execute Contracts and Leases.
 Execution of Contracts, Leases and Other Documents.